NikolajDL/POE-Craft-Pricelist/README.md

 While this project was primarily meant for myself, as a product of my hatret for manual tasks, I would much appreciate any donations from people who find this useful.

-I'm currently playing Harvest Standard and my IGN is `Elrdar` and any ingame donation is cherished.
+I'm currently playing Harvest Standard and my IGN is `Elrdar`.
+Any ingame donation is cherished.